Glucosamine

 with other herbs and nutrients that play a role in joint health including CMO,

-curcumin, boswellia, etc.
+curcumin, boswellia, and others.

 Glucosamine supplements are also sold as a liquid or powder.
 You